Innovative Urban Housing Solutions

 - Upgrading housing to render it fit for habitation: rehabilitating plumbing, windows, doors, and generator connections

 - Distributing mattresses, blankets, heaters, fuel, and insulation to civilians evacuated from besieged areas

 - Distributing dried olive pulp as an environmentally friendly fuel for heating and cooking

 - Mediating disputes between landlords and refugee tenants

 Alternative Fuel And Other Housing Essentials

-5,222 persons received alternative heating fuel within Syria.
+5,222 persons received alternative heating fuel within Syria and another 3,565 received floor mats for tents.
 480 civilians evacuated from Eastern Aleppo received mattresses, heaters, blankets, and insulation.

-600 damaged shelters received heavy nylon sheeting and 76 apartments with IDPs were upgraded in Syria.
+600 damaged shelters received heavy nylon sheeting and 87 apartments and houses with IDPs were repaired in Syria.

 40 families of mainly women and children received subsidized rent and/or coal in southern Turkey.

 Credit: RPI’s partner Olive Branch delivering dried olive pulp as environmentally friendly fuel to IDPs in Syria